cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 # Simple example

-This example mocks up what your experimental setup might look up.
-We've provided you with a file `train.py` which reads "data" and "trains" your "model" :smirk:.
-We're going to conduct a fake gridsearch over some parameters.
+This example mocks up what your experimental setup might look like: we're going to conduct a gridsearch over some parameters.

 Follow the excercise below.
 This illustrates the experiment framework and should take you no more than 20 minutes to complete.